Senior Police Leadership - Postgraduate Certificate

 Fees for the Postgraduate Certificate in Senior Police Leadership include: standard tuition; $150 course fee; and ancillary fees.
 All fees are subject to change.
-For 2019/20, the full cost of the certificate program is approximately $9,000.
+The full cost of the certificate program is approximately $9,000.

 To be eligible for this program you must be an active member of a police service with a rank of sergeant or above or a civilian equivalent supervisor.
 A letter of support from your senior officer is also required.
 This program is also open to executive members of any police association.
 The member only needs to be endorsed in writing by the executive board of the police association.

 To apply: Send an email to firstname.lastname@example.org using “Senior Police Leadership Postgraduate Certificate application” in your subject line.
 Once received, a specific personalized application will be sent to the email address provided.